cake-contrib/Cake.ArgumentHelpers/README.md

 `string ArgumentOrEnvironmentVariable(..., string name, string environmentNamePrefix[, string defaultValue])`

-This is a helper method that simply wraps around nested calls to Arugment and EnvironmentVariable (and offering a fallback default).
+This is a helper method that simply wraps around nested calls to Argument and EnvironmentVariable (and offering a fallback default).

 It works by getting a string value with multiple fallbacks: